-This hardworking combination of field peas and oats is a legume and grass cover crop that quickly benefits the soil with nutrients and organic material, while helping suppress weeds.
-The mix is also perfect for improving areas being turned into gardens such as lawns and vacant lots.
-Pea plants fix nitrogen and condition the topsoil while the flowers attract bees and other beneficial insects.
+This hardworking combination of field peas and oats quickly improves the soil with nutrients and organic material, while helping supress weeds.
+The mix is also perfect for conditioning areas being turned into gardens, such as lawns and vacant lots.
+Pea plants fix nitrogen and condition the topsoil, while the flowers and bees and other beneficial insects.
 Oats hold nitrogen, provide organic material, and suppress weeds.
-When sown in the fall, the oats and peas benefit from the cool weather but are killed by the cold temperatures of winter (in USDA zones 7 and colder) and won't regrow in the spring.
+When sown in the fall, peas and oats grow heartily in the cool weather but are killed by the cold temperatures of winter (USDA zones 7 and colder) and won't regrow in the spring.
 The dead plant material provides a wonderful winter mulch that helps prevent soil erosion and is ready to be tilled into the garden as soon as soil can be worked in the spring.

 Cover Crop SoilBuildrPea/Oat Org